nrennie/nrennie.rbind.io/content/blog/2022-05-07-30-day-chart-challenge-2022/index.md

 ---
 author: Nicola Rennie
 categories:
-  - R
+  - Data Visualisation
 date: "2022-05-07"
 draft: false
 excerpt: "The #30DayChartChallenge is a data visualisation challenge where participants create a chart for each daily prompt."
 layout: single
 subtitle: "The #30DayChartChallenge is a data visualisation challenge where participants create a chart for each daily prompt."
 tags:
-- data visualisation,
+- r, data visualisation
 title: 30 Day Chart Challenge 2022
 image: featured.png
 ---